dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 ### `icrc25_canister_call`

-Once the connection between the relying party and the signer is established, and the relying party has been granted the permission scope with `scopeId` `icrc25_canister_call`, the relying party can request the signer to execute canister calls.
+This message can be used by the relying party to request canister calls to be executed by the signer.

+#### Prerequisites

+* Active session with granted scope `icrc25_canister_call`.

 #### Request